hughbrien/komodor-tutorials/README.md

 # Komodor Failure Scenarios

 This repository is your go-to repository to run scenarios on your clusters.
-It allows you simulate a day-to-day real life scenario besides edge cases.
-After running these scenario, you will be able to see how Komodor can help you to easily identify and remediate these scenarios.
+It allows you to simulate a day-to-day real life scenario.
+After running these scenario, you will be able to see how Komodor can help you to easily identify and remediate these common real life Kubernetes issues and problem.

 ## How to Use?
 Pick a scenario from the list below, apply it to your cluster.
-Check in Komodor the right resources (usually a service).
+Open the Komodor User Interface and link to the correct resources (usually a service).

 ## Before Starting

-Make sure you got the [Komodor agent running](https://docs.komodor.com/Learn/Install-Komodor-Agent.html) and configured on your clusters.
+Make sure you have the [Komodor agent running](https://docs.komodor.com/Learn/Install-Komodor-Agent.html) and configured on your clusters.
-Configure alerts to get alert in each failure.
+Configure [monitors](https://app.komodor.com/main/monitors) to generate an alert in each failure.

 ## Scenarios